<-- previous page Table of Contents Index next page -->

 Each class of information is separated from the other by a semicolon.
 All classes are optional, and can occur in any order.

 Several chord styles can be specified.
 Grace note chords are designated by the word "grace," or cue note chords by "cue."
 Grace notes can be specified as any undotted time value of eighth note or shorter, but are treated as taking no time.
 The time value given is merely used to specify how many flags or beams to put on the grace note.
-You can also specify a quarter note grace note, which will be printed as a small, stemless note, as is used to show a "prebend" in guitar music.
+You can also specify a quarter note or longer grace note, which will be printed as a small, stemless note, as is used to show a "prebend" in guitar music.
 (Actually, you can force a stem if you want, by specifying a len, as is described later.)
 Cue notes have time like regular notes, but they are printed smaller.
 If there are several grace notes in a row, they will be beamed automatically.
 However, you cannot mix quarter (stemless) grace notes with shorter ones.
 Cue notes follow the same beaming rules as regular notes.

 It is also possible to specify "diam," or "xnote."